Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 During the kernel crash, all the In-memory logs should be saved into /var/log folder as part of kdump data collection.
 When kernel crash happens the following action sequence gets executed.
 1. During the kernel bootup, it reserves the same physical memory used in the primary kernel.
 2. Insert the ramdisk driver for emulating the reserved physical memory as ram block device in the userspace.
-3. During the kdump serve startup, mount the ramblock device as ramfs into /var/log/ramfs foler.
+3. During the In-Memory service startup, mount the ramblock device as ramfs into /var/log/ramfs folder.
 4. As port of the kdump data collection, copy the contents of in-memory contents into /var/log/ folder.
 5. reboot the system.